 In Moscow, the latest generation subway has given prominence to lighting too.
 Trains equipped with

-: a cooler light during the daytime that gradually becomes
+LED lights adapting to the time of the day: a cooler light during the daytime that gradually becomes

 warmer as the evening advances.